 Social security numberSocial security number

-If you’re authorized to work in the U.S. you may be asked for your social security number will need to be provided.
+If you’re authorized to work in the U.S., your social security number will need to be provided.
 If you haven’t applied for it yet or aren’t eligible, then the landlord will move on by using your proof of employment or financial support.

 Contact Information from previous landlordsContact Information from previous landlords

 A landlord will want to know what your previous rental history has been like, mainly, do you look after the property and pay your rent on time?
 Have all your previous landlords’ names and contact information available.

 Find a Guarantor or Co-signerFind a Guarantor or Co-signer

-As you won’t have a credit history, you’ll need a co-signer for your lease.
+As you won’t have a credit history, you’ll need a guarantor/co-signer for your lease.
 This is someone who agrees to pay the rent if you can’t.
-They typically need to have an income of 90 times the monthly rent, a credit score of at least 700 and, more often than not, residence in the tri-state area.
+Typically need to have an income of 90 times the monthly rent, a credit score of at least 700, and, more often than not, residence in the tri-state area.
 If you don’t have anyone that fits that bill, then don’t worry because there are workarounds.

 Explore Housing Options for Internation StudentsExplore Housing Options for Internation Students

 While it’s possible to rent an apartment as an international student without a real estate agent, it is not advisable, especially if you’re new to the city.
 A real estate agent will be able to provide you with invaluable information to help you make an informed decision.
 Agents can also know the individual or smaller landlords that might be more amenable and flexible in their terms versus larger management companies.
 Make sure to ask them about the neighborhood, transport options, buildings types, and anything else of concern to you.
 An agent will also be able to guide you through applications, board packages, and signing the lease.